 1. Modelling extreme sea levels due to sea level rise (SLR) and storm surge along the Bangladesh coast

-- 2) Impacts assessment and adaptation measures in coastal infrastructure including the transportation network in coastal zone.
-(Prof. Zhang and Dr. Lu)
+- 2) Impacts assessment and adaptation measures in coastal infrastructure, including the transportation network in the coastal zone.
+(Prof. Zhang and Dr Lu)

 - 4) Economical assessment of the climate impacts in the coastal zone, Bangladesh (Prof. Kaneko)